OCD is made up of two features: obsessions and compulsions. You may also have anxiety as a result of these.

 One of the main forms of CBT is called exposure and response prevention (ERP).
 This is used as a way to stop your obsessions and compulsions from strengthening each other.
 ERP works on the theory that if you’re in a stressful situation for long enough, you will gradually get used to it and your anxiety will go away.
 In ERP, your therapist will help you to gradually face your fears (exposure).
 He or she will encourage you to try to stop carrying out your usual compulsions (response prevention) and wait for your anxiety to go away.

-You may find that a combination of CBT and one of these medicines helps to make your OCD easier to cope with.
+You may find that a combination of CBT and one of these medicines help to make your OCD easier to cope with.
+Medicines very rarely help cure OCD, but most can help you attend and engage with CBT more easily.

 If your OCD is very severe, you may be offered support from a team of healthcare professionals who specialise in mental health.
 If you’re extremely anxious or if your OCD prevents you from carrying out your daily activities, you may need to go into hospital for further treatment.